About Smart Growth Partnership

 Officers

-Vice Chair: Marianne Winfield, Brickell Bay Realty Group, LLC
+Chair: Marianne Winfield, Brickell Bay Realty Group, LLC

 Treasurer: Donna Ogdon Chen, Flamingo Gardens